-The Netherlands is full of statues that will make you look twice, sometimes even scream in horror.
-Here is a list of 5 Weird Statues in the Netherlands!
+The Netherlands is full of statues that will make you look twice, sometimes even laugh to tears.

 It pains me to say this, but the penis fountain in Amsterdam is no longer erected (pun intended).
 This glorious piece of art originally resided in the Red Light District, however the city council wasn’t feeling it so they ended up removing it.
 And while the penis fountain may no longer be there, we will surely remember it through the images that remain to remind us of its glory.

 So here you have it!
-A list of 5 weird statues in the Netherlands.
-Is there any we missed out on?
-Let us know of any other weird statues located around the Netherlands!
+A list of five weird statues in the Netherlands.
+Let us know what you thought in the comments.

 Editor’s Note: This article was originally published in May 2018, and was fully updated in October 2020 for your reading pleasure.